microsoft/folio/README.md

 ## Reporters

 Folio comes with a few built-in reporters for different needs and ability to provide custom reporters.
-The easiest way to try out built-in reporters is `--reporter` [command line option](#command-line).
+The easiest way to try out built-in reporters is to pass `--reporter` [command line option](#command-line).

 ```sh
 $ npx folio --reporter=line